Gorawit1657/TimeSeriesAnalysis/README.md

 ## Overview

 This project focuses on analyzing time series data, employing various statistical and machine learning methods for forecasting.
-It is part of a group assignment aimed at understanding and applying techniques commonly used in time series analysis.
+Focuses on understanding and applying techniques commonly used in time series analysis.

 The notebook demonstrates the following:
 - Data preparation for time series analysis.